 Netflix Under Threat?

-Netflix saw rapid expansion in January 2016, launching in 130 new markets simultaneously, bringing its total coverage to 190 countries, yet international subscriber growth lacks pace, as evidenced in its recent quarterly results.
+Netflix saw rapid expansion in January 2016, launching in 130 new markets simultaneously, bringing its total coverage to 190 countries, yet international subscriber growth lacks pace.
+As quarterly results suggested underwhelming growth prospects for subscriber numbers.

 Netflix’s expansion has resulted in price increases, but the beneficiaries may ultimately be the provider’s rivals if the competitor price differential becomes too great.